lilstav/lilstav/windows_10_lite.md

 4.All windows 10 privacy settings in one row

 [Windows]
-Task bar / notification / start have the same/close colors
+Task bar,notification and start have the same/close colors

 The windows settings window opens in the middle

-All windows have the same bar
+All the windows have the same frames

 New simplified file explorer and disk managmement

-New windows cleaner Disk cleanup moved to windows cleaner
+New windows cleaner

+The disk cleanup moved to windows cleaner

 New user account window

+Internet explorer [removed]

-Internet explorer removed ProgramData and USER/AppData moved to C:/ProgramData
+The ProgramData and USER/AppData folder moved to C:/ProgramData

-OneDrive can be disabled through settings / hidden from explorer
+OneDrive can be disabled/hiden from explorer through settings

-Edge now have google search build into it
+The Edge browser now have google search build into it

-Email -- Choose between Microsoft or Gmail Google translation is now available in Edge
+Email -- You can choose between Microsoft or Gmail now

+Google translation is now available in Edge browser

-Settings Xbox Game bar [removed]
+Xbox Game bar settings [removed]

-Xbox control implemented in windows
+The Xbox control utility is implemented in windows

 Record is now implemented in windows, you can disable it through Vega graphics control panel

 About now displays which GPU is installed

-Task manager -New layout / processes moved to two categories
+New layout for Task manager / Processes moved to two categories

-Apps : Lists of the current running apps Windows processes : Lists of windows processes and drivers
+Apps : Lists of the current running apps

+Windows processes : Lists of windows processes and drivers

-Programs have two background processes at max / background processes shown below every processes -Graphics AMD Ryzen / Nvidia GPU support INTEL / AMD GPU support
+Programs have two background processes at maximum / background processes is now shown below every processes

+Added AMD Ryzen / Nvidia GPU support

+Added INTEL / AMD GPU support

-Forza horizon releases [Demo] is available on windows store as a test kit
+Forza horizon releases [Demo] is now available on windows store as a test kit

 [Font] Segoe UI

--Registry Moved to 4 folders
+Registry now have 4 folders

 ![liteser](https://user-images.githubusercontent.com/25367933/117982626-1b21ce80-b32e-11eb-86cb-ca1b7d528a01.PNG)

 [Windows 10 Lite Server 1.0]
 Built in linux
-New Windows Virtual Server for companies and cloud servers -Display Device Numbers -Added Device ID Search button Files locked/encrypted
+New Windows Virtual Server for companies and cloud servers Added Display Device Numbers
+Added Device ID Search button
+Files locked/encrypted

 ![usb_lock](https://user-images.githubusercontent.com/25367933/118194918-1b12f300-b442-11eb-909a-19003bab2e62.PNG)